xamry/notes/Java/Java new features list.md

 ## Fork/Join Framework**
 Ths framework provides support for parallel programming by allowing efficient task decomposition and work distribution across multiple processor cores.
 The core classes supporting the Fork-Join mechanism are `ForkJoinPool` and `ForkJoinTask`.
-The `ForkJoinPool` is basically a specialized implementation of `ExecutorService` implementing the _work-stealing_ algorithm
+The `ForkJoinPool` is basically a specialized implementation of `ExecutorService` implementing the  **work-stealing_ algorithm**.

 ## New file system API (NIO 2.0)*